Office project training program. Microsoft Project Online Training

 • employees of companies whose responsibilities include monitoring the implementation of business plans, sales, IT projects, etc.

-Learning Outcome
+Learning outcome

 Skill:

-• install and configure Microsoft Project;
+• install and configure Microsoft program Project;

-• implement resource and scheduling planning;
+• implement resource and calendar planning;

 • resolve conflicts related to restrictions;